davidjbuchanan/MS1-Martina-Zampa/README.md

 Go to the "Contact" page
 Try to submit the empty form and verify that an error message about the required fields appears - WORKS Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears - WORKS
-Try to submit the form with all inputs valid and verify that a success message appears. - FAIL
+Try to submit the form with all inputs valid and verify that a success message appears. - FAIL (see Faeture 8 above)

 ### Mailing list form:
 Go to any page
 Try to submit the empty form and verify that an error message about the required fields appears - WORKS Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears- WORKS
-Try to submit the form with all inputs valid and verify that a success message appears.- FAIL
+Try to submit the form with all inputs valid and verify that a success message appears.- FAIL (see Faeture 8 above)

 ### Social media links:
 Go to any page